advancedresearch/advancedresearch.github.io/blog/2018-12-09-five-things-you-should-know-about-path-semantics.md

 by Sven Nilsen, 2018

-Recently I realized it is common for people who get curious about [path semantics](https://github.com/advancedresearch/path_semantics), to overlook the basics in a hurry and perhaps missing the very thing they are looking for.
+Recently I realized it is common for people who get curious about [path semantics](https://github.com/advancedresearch/path_semantics), to overlook the basics in a hurry and perhaps miss the very thing they are looking for.

 So, I made list of five things that you should learn, before you make choices what to study next: